Adoption

 • Series

-This series contains New Westminster Supreme Court orders from January 1940 to May 1945 and January 1948 to June 1987.
-Orders are the formal expression of the ruling of the court and judgements are the final orders issued in a case.
-Records relate to a variety of civil matters including divorces, bankruptcies, foreclosures, probates, and some adoptions.
+The series consists of original civil orders created between 1900 and 1947 by the Grand Forks Supreme Court registry.
+Orders are the formal expression of the ruling of the court.
+Records relate to a variety of civil matters including divorces, bankruptcies, foreclosures, and some adoptions.

 • Series